-- (a) published processes or procedures pertaining to the recruitment episode have not been followed correctly; or - (b) the objectivity of decision making is called into question, which has a significant adverse effect for you/your application; or - (c) you provided the correct requested documentation in order to meet a required published deadline, but the recruiting officer rejected your application at any stage because it stated that you did not meet that deadline; or - (d) you submitted a Data Subject Access Request under the Data Protection Act that was not processed within the 40 day statutory limit.
+- (a) published processes or procedures pertaining to the recruitment episode have not been followed correctly.
+Where published processes have changed partway through the recruitment round due to the Covid-19 pandemic, the revised process is the published process; or - (b) the objectivity of decision making is called into question, which has a significant adverse effect for you/your application; or - (c) you provided the correct requested documentation in order to meet a required published deadline, but the recruiting officer rejected your application at any stage because it stated that you did not meet that deadline; or

+(d) you submitted a Data Subject Access Request under the Data Protection Act that was not processed within the 40 day statutory limit.